 Strategic Human Capital Insights

-Challenges written on desert roadIf you can’t define it – you haven’t ‘tangibilized’ it.
+If you can’t define it – you haven’t ‘tangibilized’ it.

-Before we continue you might be wondering what 'tangibilizing' means.
-‘Tangibilizing’© is the process of taking ambiguous language and through the questioning process precisely defining the terms.
-You can then completely describe the client situation in concrete, defined, specific terms.
-Keep that in mind as you continue to read this blog, and our entire business development series.
+What does 'tangibilizing' mean?
+Tangibilizing’© is the process of taking ambiguous language and precisely defining the terms through the questioning process.
+You can then completely describe the client's situation in concrete, defined, specific terms.

 The Basics of the Relationship Sales Process

 In the relationship sales process, clients want you to be a confidante and resource who understands and is working to help solve their business challenges.
-They are looking for someone to provide advice and partner with them, moving up the trust ladder together.
+They are looking for someone to advise and partner with them, moving up the trust ladder together.
 They don’t want to feel like they are ‘being sold’!
 (Clients can definitely tell if you're there just for a quick sale.)
 If you want to succeed at relationship selling, everything about your approach must reflect this proposition.

 Challenge #1 - The Complexity of Ambiguity

 Relationship selling is a complex process due to all the potential ambiguity and assumptions involved.
-This ambiguity stems from salesperson’s assumptions together with a lack of clarity, understanding and direction from the client.
+This ambiguity stems from a salesperson’s assumptions and a lack of clarity, understanding, and direction from the client.
 So what do salespeople tend to want to do?
 Very quickly simplify the complexity into a paradigm the salesperson can process – the shift from a client to a sales focus.
 What’s the problem with this approach?
 In speeding up the process, salespeople can oversimplify the intricate nuances unique to the client, understanding only the most shallow level of client information.
-In effect, salespeople have made the client generic and simply a commodity, defined in the salesperson’s image.
+In effect, salespeople have made the client generic and simply a commodity defined in the salesperson’s image.
 This results in ‘genericizing’ the client base.
 A client once said, “If you treat me like a commodity, I will pay you like a commodity.”
 Those are very powerful words every salesperson should continually consider.
 Relationship selling requires salespeople to gather information at the deepest and broadest levels.
 This information gathering is not a superficial or quick process.

 This information gathering focuses entirely on:

-• The client, their business and their business challenges
+• The client, their business, and their business challenges

 Challenge #2 - Client Information from the Client’s Perspective - The Art of 'Tangibilizing'

-At this stage, we are not talking about selling, pitching or presenting your product.
+At this stage, we are not talking about selling, pitching, or presenting your product.
 This part of the relationship sales cycle is all about the client.
 It’s all about how well you ask questions about their business and how well you listen to and process the information.
 Information at this point is everything.

 Does your sales team have a defined sales strategy and sales methodology?
 I invite you to learn more about our Sales & Business Development program as part of the Phoenix Strategic Performance Institute.
 This program helps you to strategically align your sales process to accelerate the relationship sales process, creating corporate growth and building strategic value.